 - (a) Employees required by the employer to wear uniforms will be supplied with an adequate number of uniforms, shoes, a cardigan or jacket, socks and stockings appropriate to the occupation free of cost to employees.
-Such items are to remain the property of the employer and be laundered and maintained by such employer free of cost to the employee. - (b) Instead of the provision of such uniforms, the employer may, by agreement with the employee, pay such employee a uniform-allowance at the rate set out in item 3 uniforms of Schedule D per week. - Instead of the provision of shoes, cardigan or jacket, stockings and socks, the employer may, by agreement with the employee, pay such employee allowances at the rates set out in item 4 shoes, item 5 cardigan/jacket, item 6 stockings and item 7 socks of Schedule D per week.

-- (c) Where an employee's uniforms are not laundered by or at the expense of the employer, the employee will be paid a weekly laundry allowance at the rate set out in item 8 of Schedule D. - (d) The uniform allowance, but not the laundry allowance, will be paid during all absences on leave, except absences on long service leave and absence on personal/carer's leave beyond 21 days. - (e) Where an employer requires an employee to wear rubber gloves, special clothing or where safety equipment is required for the work performed by an employee, the employer must reimburse the employee for the cost of purchasing such special clothing or safety equipment, except where such clothing or equipment is provided by the employer.
+Such items are to remain the property of the employer and be laundered and maintained by such employer free of cost to the employee. - (b) Instead of the provision of such uniforms, the employer may, by agreement with the employee, pay such employee a uniform-allowance at the rate set out in item 1 - uniforms of Schedule D per week. - Instead of the provision of shoes, cardigan or jacket, stockings and socks, the employer may, by agreement with the employee, pay such employee allowances at the rates set out in item 2 shoes, item 3 cardigan/jacket, item 4 stockings and item 5 socks of Schedule D per week. - (c) Where an employee's uniforms are not laundered by or at the expense of the employer, the employee will be paid a weekly laundry allowance at the rate set out in item 6 of Schedule D. - (d) The uniform allowance, but not the laundry allowance, will be paid during all absences on leave, except absences on long service leave and absence on personal/carer's leave beyond 21 days. - (e) Where an employer requires an employee to wear rubber gloves, special clothing or where safety equipment is required for the work performed by an employee, the employer must reimburse the employee for the cost of purchasing such special clothing or safety equipment, except where such clothing or equipment is provided by the employer.

-17.3.
+18.2.
 Meal allowances

-- (a) An employee will be supplied with an adequate meal where an employer has adequate cooking and dining facilities or be paid a meal allowance, in addition to any overtime payment at the rate prescribed in Schedule D. - (i) When required to work after the usual finishing hour of work beyond two hours or, in the case of shiftworkers, when the overtime work on any shift exceeds two hours. - (ii) Provided that where such overtime work completed by an employee exceeds four hours a further meal allowance at the rate set out in item 10 of Schedule D will be paid. - (b) Clause 17.3(a) will not apply when an employee could reasonably return home for a meal within the meal break. - (c) The meal allowance will be paid as part of the next pay cycle.
+- (a) An employee will be supplied with an adequate meal where an employer has adequate cooking and dining facilities or be paid a meal allowance, in addition to any overtime payment at the rate prescribed in Schedule D. - (i) When required to work after the usual finishing hour of work beyond two hours or, in the case of shiftworkers, when the overtime work on any shift exceeds two hours at the rate set in item 7 of Schedule D will be paid. - (ii) Provided that where such overtime work completed by an employee exceeds four hours a further meal allowance at the rate set out in item 8 of Schedule D will be paid. - (b) Clause 18.2(a) will not apply when an employee could reasonably return home for a meal within the meal break. - (c) The meal allowance will be paid as part of the next pay cycle.

-17.4.
+18.3.
 On call allowance

 - (a) An on call allowance is paid to an employee who is required by the employer to be on call at their private residence, or at any other mutually agreed place.
-The employee is entitled to receive the following additional amounts for each 24 hour period or part thereof: - (i) Between rostered shifts or ordinary hours Monday to Friday inclusive the amount set out in item 11 of Schedule D. - (ii) Between rostered shifts or ordinary hours on a Saturday the amount set out in item 12 of Schedule D.

-- (iii) Between rostered shifts or ordinary hours on a Sunday, public holiday or any day when the employee is not rostered to work the amount set out in item 13 of Schedule D. - (b) For the purpose of this clause the whole of the on call period is calculated according to the day on which the major portion of the on call period falls.
+The employee is entitled to receive the following additional amounts for each 24 hour period or part thereof: - Between rostered shifts or ordinary hours Monday to Friday inclusive the amount set out in item 9 of Schedule D. - Between rostered shifts or ordinary hours on a Saturday the amount set out in item 10 of Schedule D. - (iii) Between rostered shifts or ordinary hours on a Sunday, public holiday or any day when the employee is not rostered to work - the amount set out in item 11 of Schedule D. - (b) For the purpose of this clause the whole of the on call period is calculated according to the day on which the major portion of the on call period falls.

-17.5.
+18.4.
 Travelling, transport and fares